stevenlandis/easy-command-runner/README.md

 This is the way you've always wanted to run shell commands in nodejs.

+This library is currently under active development so there may be breaking changes in the API, especially around how stdin, stdout and stderr are handled.

 ```ts
 import { cmd } from "easy-command-runner";